jamievlin/Face-Filter/README.md

 ## Notes
 I could not include actual training data (faces) here due to privacy reasons.

+## Disclaimer
+I am not a supporter of face/body shaming.
+Please do not be a jerk by saying that my face filter doesn't like anyone's face.
+This project is for educaitonal purposes only and to explore Machine Learning.

+Even if this program says it doesn't like your face, that doesn't mean everything's over.
+It means that the algorithms doesn't match the database.
+It's your mind and spirit that matters, not your physical body.

 ## Special Thanks
 Andrew Ng, for his awesome Coursera Machine Learning course which the concepts taught led to the creation of this project.